 As mentioned with the other tech stocks on this list, AI is a central component in the creation and function of autonomous vehicles, and Google has some of the best AI technology in the world.

-The same AI technology that makes Google the number one search engine in the world can be used to develop self-driving cars.
-With superior AI tech Google is at a distinct advantage over nearly all competitors.
+The same AI technology that makes Google the world’s number one search engine can be used to develop self-driving cars.
+With superior AI tech, Google has a distinct advantage over nearly all of its competitors.

-Apart from owning valuable AI tech, Alphabet owns Waymo, a company in the ride-sharing sector.
-Similar to Aptiv, Alphabet has expressed interest in the implementation of digital taxi services.
+Apart from owning valuable AI tech, Alphabet owns Waymo, a ride-sharing company.
+Similar to Aptiv, Alphabet has expressed interest in implementing digital taxi services.

-The goal is to provide a seamless user experience while cutting out the bulk of expenditures typically seen in ride-sharing.
-The company has even launched a pilot program in Phoenix, Arizona called Waymo One.
+The goal is to provide a seamless user experience while reducing the large expenditures typically associated with ride-sharing.
+The company has even launched a pilot program in Phoenix, Arizona, called Waymo One.

-A drawback to investing in Alphabet is that self-driving cars are still only a minimal aspect of a massive corporation.
+A drawback to investing in Alphabet is that self-driving cars are a minimal aspect of a massive corporation.

-Even more so than GM or Ford, many additional external factors could influence the stock price that has nothing to do with autonomous vehicles.
+Even more so than GM or Ford, many additional external factors could influence the stock price that are unrelated to autonomous vehicles.

 Pros to investing in Alphabet: